icokeamy2/wp-gf-list-field-number-format/readme.txt

 * Fix: Change how field id is determined to improve compatibility with all versions of Gravity Forms.

 = 1.1.4 =
-* Fix: Resolve issue with row calculations based on french notation numbers (9.999,99).
+* Fix: Resolve issue with row calculations based on French notation numbers (9.999,99).
 * Fix: Resolve issue field format not correctly setting when new row is added.

 = 1.1.3 =